 IAEE has identified job roles for exhibition professionals that are common across organizations.
 These positions are available in various categories and include core knowledge and task domains, job purpose, duties and responsibilities, qualifications, working conditions, physical requirements, average number of direct reports, average number of events produced, industry experiences and average salary information.
 This information helps to guide one in determining a career path in the exhibitions and events industry.

-Visit Tradeshowstore.com to purchase this must have resource!
+Visit the IAEE Member Dashboard to purchase this must-have resource!

-The Certified in Exhibition Management™ (CEM) designation is a globally recognized designation that demonstrates the highest professional standard throughout the exhibition and event management arena.
-It was first created in 1975 to raise professional standards in the event industry and it continues to be the premier mark of professional achievement.
+The Certified in Exhibition Management® (CEM) designation is a globally recognized designation that demonstrates the highest professional standard throughout the exhibition and event management arena.
+It was first created in 1975 to raise professional standards in the events industry and it continues to be the premier mark of professional achievement.

 The CEM designation accommodates short and long-term career goals with education that can be tailored to meet specific needs and interests.
 The designation is obtained by completion of nine courses offered in classroom and on-line formats.
-The CEM Learning Program is offered in the United States, Canada, Brazil, China, Korea, Mexico, Portugal, Singapore, Spain, Taiwan, and Thailand.
+The CEM Learning Program is offered in 26 countries.

 The Employment and Training Administration (ETA) has worked with the National Travel and Tourism Office of the Department of Commerce and with technical and subject matter experts from education, business, and industry to develop a comprehensive competency model for the Hospitality, Tourism, and Events industry.
 The model identifies the knowledge, skills and abilities that provide a foundation for industry workers, as well as competencies specific to key sectors.
 While the model seeks to cover all workers in the industry, it is not intended that each worker possess all of the competencies listed.
 The model is rather a compilation of competencies that can be included as a basis for preparation in a Hospitality, Tourism, and Events occupation.